Are you thinking about opening a salon?

 The salary for Spa Workers varies greatly depending on what services they are licensed to perform.
 Massage Therapists make $41,400 per year on average with an hourly salary of $19.9.
 Skincare Specialists make $31,300 per year on average with an hourly salary of $15.1.

-Salaries paid to beauty salon and spa workers are the highest among beauty services providers.
+Salaries paid to beauty salons and spa workers are the highest among beauty services providers.
 This is because of the specific license requirements to perform these specific services.

 Is the Salon Industry Growing?